websiteinspiration/bugsplat.rb/entries/2010-03-28-yet-another-static-html-generator.md

 date: '2010-03-28 22:15:00'
 tags: Meta
 id: '1'
+topic: Meta
+description: The very first post on this blog describing a very out-of-date backend engine.
 ---

 I'm a strict believer in learning by doing.
 It's how I learn best.
 In the spirit of learning, then, here's how I built the engine that powers this blog.